s0nerik/fast_contacts/README.md

 A **much** faster alternative to [contacts_service](https://pub.dev/packages/contacts_service) and [flutter_contact](https://pub.dev/packages/flutter_contact) for reading the device's contact book.

-This plugin uses recommended approaches on both platforms to achieve optimal query performance.
+This plugin was tuned to achieve optimal performance for fetching the whole list of contacts.
+Loading 1000 contacts with this plugin should take ~200ms or less depending on the device.

 # Usage